Barcelona sign Pierre-Emerick Aubameyang as free agent till 2025 after Arsenal exit

-"The player will sign a contract until June 30, 2025," said the club on their web site, adding that the deal for the 32-year-old included a 100 million euros ($113 million) buyout clause.

-"I'm very happy, very happy to be here and I'm already looking forward to being on the pitch," Aubameyang told the Barca website.

-Barcelona are "one of the biggest clubs in the world and that is why I have signed for Barca'"
+Barcelona are "one of the biggest clubs in the world and that is why I have signed for Barca", he said.

-His previous club, Arsenal, on Tuesday released Aubameyang.
-That cleared the way for the striker, who was already in Spain, to sign for Barcelona as a free agent outside the transfer window which closed on Monday night.

-"It was a very long day, but in the end I'm here, I'm looking forward to it and I'm very happy," he said.
+"It was a very long day, but in the end I'm here, I'm looking forward to it and I'm very happy."

 French-born Aubameyang is, like his father Pierre, a Gabon international.
 His mother was born near Madrid before moving to France as a child.